Russian PM Medvedev: CAS decision on paralympics a blow to all disabled people

 MOSCOW Russian Prime Minister Dmitry Medvedev said on Tuesday a decision by the Court of Arbitration for Sport (CAS) to uphold a ban on Russia's participation in next month's Rio Paralympics was "cynical" and a blow to all disabled people.

-Earlier on Tuesday Russia lost an appeal against its ban from the Paralympics because of a state-sponsored doping programme.
+Earlier on Tuesday Russia lost an appeal against its ban from the Paralympics because of a state-sponsored doping program.

 "The story with Russian doping is a thick and very disgusting cocktail with 80 percent politics and 20 percent doping proper", Medvedev said on his Facebook page.